OskarRVestergaard/DL/README.md

 The .py files are mainly helper functions and other useful functions, implemented by us.

 The .ipynb files are where we ran our code. plot.ipynb is for plotting validation loss etc. predict is for plotting predictions. train.ipynb is for training the models.

+Disclaimer: Dataset and Models are not included.

+First download official FoodSeg103 dataset and then train a model.